Black Focus: Accolades

 Black Focus appeared in year end lists by AllMusic, and XLR8R, who praised Yussef Kamaal for "channeling the energy of their live shows".
 The album appeared at number 13 on Time Out London's year end list, with Eddy Frankel stating "they might just have made jazz cool again".
-Black Focus was ranked at number 22 by Bandcamp, and number 20 by Passion of the Weiss, while Nguyen gave testimonials on both sites, stating in Bandcamp: "In a post-Brexit world, where the British legacy of multiculturalism is suffering blow after blow, we need Yussef Kamaal to soften the impact."
+Black Focus was ranked at number 22 by Bandcamp, and number 20 by Passion of the Weiss, while writer Dean Van Nguyen gave testimonials on both sites, stating in Bandcamp: "In a post-Brexit world, where the British legacy of multiculturalism is suffering blow after blow, we need Yussef Kamaal to soften the impact."
 The album also ranked at number 19 in The New York Observer, number 3 by Happy Mag, and number 24 by Clash.
 As a result of Black Focus, Yussef Kamaal won the Breakthrough act in the 2017 Jazz FM awards.

+Legacy

+Robin Murray of Clash considered Black Focus to be "a seminal moment in club culture and free music", and argued that Dayes' role in the album "blew the doors wide open for the current reign of UK jazz artists".
+Jemima Skala of Pitchfork said that it "br[ought] the South London jazz scene to the fore in the mid-2010s" Writing for the same paper, Andy Beta wrote: "Black Focus grows in importance and resonance.
+It continues to inform Williams’ subsequent releases, from his house music-indebted productions as Henry Wu to the group he helm[ed in Wu Hen]".
+Regarding the album's wide range of genres, Yussef Kamaal "captured the culturally diverse districts of the English capital" with their music "against the acidic backdrop of Brexit-era Britain", according to Nguyen.
+While considering the album as "a classic", Piotr Orlov opined that Black Focus undermined William's musical abilities.
+In contrast, Ammar commented that after his split from Dayes, Williams: "struggled to establish his solo sound without the powerhouse drumming of his former partner Dayes".

+Regarding the breakup of the band, Williams stated: "It was not really a split up with [Dayes].
+Music is about continuing the exploration of what it started off...
+Nothing has really ended; it travelled into something new and fresh now… Even if we do the Yussef Kamaal stuff, everything is fresh everyday."
+Black Focus was said to have contributed to Williams' rise to prominence.
+His debut solo studio album, The Return (2018), was considered a sequel to Black Focus, the latter of which William's record label is also named after.
+Dayes went on to record a collaborative album with guitarist Tom Misch titled What Kinda Music (2020), and would release his debut solo album, Black Classical Music, in 2023.

 Track listing

 All track are written by Yussef Dayes and Kamaal Williams.